To Tan Moose Hide.

 When the hide is dried, just get smoke into/onto the hide.
 Use a towel or other rags to quickly seal or cover means for smoke to escape.

-Also, after the hide has been smoked once and is soaking in the softening solution for three days, it is important that you wring it mid way to break up fibers; then let it finish the soak duration.
+Also, after the hide has been smoked once and is soaking in the softening solution for two days, it is important that you wring it mid way to break up fibers; then let it finish the soak duration.

 Expect this to take at least four whole cycles.